Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

   A/A, Ai/Ai, B/B, Bi/Bi: see Exercise 1

   A/Ai: Suppose that A is transitive and Ai is irreflexive.
 Ai being the inverse of A, xAiy implies that yAx.
 In order to check irreflexivity of A, a reasoner has to loop over A each time it needs to also check for transitivity.
-This creates a complex rule chain.
+This creates a complex role.

   Ai/A: Suppose that Ai is transitive and A is irreflexive.
 Ai being the inverse of A, xAiy implies that yAx.
 In order to check irreflexivity of A, a reasoner has to loop over A each time it needs to also check for transitivity.
-This creates a complex rule chain.
+This creates a complex role.

   B/A: Suppose that B is transitive and A is irreflexive.
 B being a subclass of A implies that A is also transitive.
-As seen in ex 1, this creates a complex rule chain.
+As seen in ex 1, this creates a complex role.

   B/Ai: Suppose that B is transitive and Ai is irreflexive.
 B being a subclass of A implies that A is also transitive.
 Ai being the inverse of A, xAiy implies that yAx.
-In order to check for irreflexivy and transitivity of this relation, a reasoner loops over because of the presence of a complex rule chain.
+In order to check for irreflexivy and transitivity of this relation, a reasoner loops over because of the presence of a complex role.

   B/Bi: Suppose that B is transitive and Bi is irreflexive.
 Bi being the inverse of B, xBiy implies that yBx.
 In order to check irreflexivity of B, a reasoner has to loop over B each time it needs to also check for transitivity.
-This creates a complex rule chain.
+This creates a complex role.

   Bi/A: Suppose that Bi is transitive and A is irreflexive.
 Bi being the inverse of B, xBiy implies that yBx.
 B being a subclass of A implies yAx.
 In order to check irreflexivity of A, a reasoner has to loop over A each time it needs to also check for transitivity.
-This creates a complex rule chain.
+This creates a complex role.

   Bi/Ai: Suppose that Bi is transitive and Ai is irreflexive.
 Bi being a subclass of A implies that Ai is also transitive.
-As seen in ex 1, this creates a complex rule chain.
+As seen in ex 1, this creates a complex role.

   Bi/B: Suppose that Bi is transitive and B is irreflexive.
 Bi being the inverse of B, xBiy implies that yBx.
 In order to check irreflexivity of B, a reasoner has to loop over B each time it needs to also check for transitivity.
-This creates a complex rule chain.
+This creates a complex role.